Tokenize Anything via Prompting: Experiments

-We prompt the image decoder with ground-truth (GT) boxes and evaluate the \textit{bare} recognition capability (\ie, using box coordinates) on LVIS.
+\paragraph{\textbf{Zero-shot instance classification.}} We prompt our model with ground-truth (GT) boxes to evaluate the \textit{bare} recognition capability on LVIS.
 With GT boxes as visual prompts, our model substantially surpasses RegionCLIP~\cite{zhong2022regionclip} and RegionSpot~\cite{yang2023recognize}, which are trained on limited image regions.
 These promising results suggest that employing concept prediction on exhaustive image regions can effectively empower SAM with semantic awareness.
 As shown in~\cref{tab:zsic}, the highly performant EVA-CLIP outperforms all other methods in zero-shot evaluation, achieving an impressive rare AP.
-Nonetheless, deploying a standalone CLIP model to compute massive image crops is impractical for real-time vision systems.
-We demonstrate that large CLIP models can be integrated into a promptable image encoder-decoder with reasonable performance.
+Nonetheless, deploying a standalone CLIP (5B) model to compute massive image crops is impractical for real-time vision systems.
+We demonstrate that the knowledge of large CLIP models can be integrated into a compact tokenizer (0.1B) with acceptable performance.

-\paragraph{Region-level captioning.} We assess our model on Visual Genome \cite{krishna2017visual} and RefCOCOg \cite{mao2016generation}.
+\paragraph{\textbf{Region-level captioning.}} We assess our model on Visual Genome \cite{krishna2017visual} and RefCOCOg \cite{mao2016generation}.
 Initially, we utilize GT boxes to prompt the image decoder, and subsequently, we employ the resulting semantic tokens to prompt the text decoder.
 The evaluation results are presented in \cref{tab:regioncap}.
-Surprisingly, our model achieves a new record with a 150.7 CIDEr score on Visual Genome, even with a frozen image encoder-decoder due to the absence of masks and labels.
+Surprisingly, our model achieves a CIDEr score of 154.7 on Visual Genome, even with a frozen image encoder-decoder that is pre-trained on SA-1B and has not seen VG images before (`partial-FT').
+By adopting a two-stage fine-tuning strategy (`full-FT'), we set a new record with a CIDEr score of 164.7, only using a lightweight text decoder.
 It is noteworthy that the concurrent work ASM~\cite{asm} is trained on a multi-modal dataset, including a vast repository of region-text pairs.
 Semantic knowledge of our model is learnt from a CLIP model.
-Another concurrent work, SCA \cite{huang2023sca}, additionally trains a 12-layer image decoder to learn 14 tokens for captioning task.
-These results suggest that our semantic token effectively encodes sufficient region-level information for captioning, supporting our earlier claim that \Ours can function as a location-aware image tokenizer.
+Another concurrent work, SCA \cite{huang2023sca}, additionally trains a 12-layer image decoder to learn caption tokens for text prompting.
+These results suggest that our semantic token effectively encodes sufficient region-level information during pre-training for captioning, supporting our earlier claim that \Ours can function as a location-aware image tokenizer.